hyperledger/fabric/docs/source/network/network.md

 ## Joining components to multiple channels

-Now that we have showed the process for how a channel is created, as well as the nature of the high level interactions between organizations, nodes, policies, chaincodes, and applications, let's expand our view by adding a new organization and a new channel to our scenario.
+Now that we have shown the process for how a channel is created, as well as the nature of the high level interactions between organizations, nodes, policies, chaincodes, and applications, let's expand our view by adding a new organization and a new channel to our scenario.
 To show how Fabric components can be joined to multiple channels, we'll join R2 and its peer, P2, to the new channel, while R1 and P1 will not be joined.

 ### Creating the new channel configuration